OpenEnergyPlatform/oeplatform/docs/install-and-documentation/install/installation.md

             └── oeo-full.owl
     ```

-The root of the ontology folder (ontologies) is configured in the settings.py file for the oeplatform.
-The following variables are relevant to configure the oeo related directories.
-In most cases you can use the default.
+The root directory of the ontology folder (ontologies) is configured in the settings.py file for the oeplatform.
+The following variables are relevant for the configuration of the oeo directories.
+In most cases, you can use the default settings.

     ``` python
     ONTOLOGY_ROOT